This guide introduces JPA and walks you through setting up a simple example in Spring Boot.

 - How is a data source created?

-- Easy to use for Learning and Unit Tests
+- Easy to use for learning and unit testing.

-- Simple Configuration to switch to a real database
+- Simple to switch to a real database with minimal configuration.

 Complete Code Example